Here are some of our best tips to help keep your experience safe and positive this holiday season:

 Other online scams to watch for:

-The email phishermen have improved their game lately and it’s getting harder and harder to tell the scam emails from the real ones.
+The email phishermen have improved their game lately and it’s getting more difficult to tell the scam emails from the real ones.
 Real companies won’t ask for your personal information to be updated via an email.
-When in doubt, don’t follow the link, but instead type in the company’s URL directly.
+When in doubt, don’t follow the link, but instead manually type in the company’s URL directly into your browser.

 Also, watch for fake invoices from delivery services.
 These can be especially tricky for small businesses that do receive invoices by email.
 As a general rule, if you don’t recognize the sender, delete the email.
 In any case, be sure you have an up to date virus scanner running on your email.